Chanel Miller: Artwork

 In 2020, a mural drawn by Miller appeared in the Asian Art Museum in San Francisco.
 The 70 ft and 13 ft mural shows three vignettes of a cartoon figure, and the phrases "I was", "I am", and "I will be".
 The museum was closed to the public due to the COVID-19 pandemic, though the mural is visible through the windows facing Hyde Street.

-Miller’s 2021 work includes a mural that covers an outdoor dining structure for Alimama Tea and Yin Ji Chang Fen on Bayard Street in Manhattan, New York.
+Miller's 2021 work includes a mural that covers an outdoor dining structure for Alimama Tea and Yin Ji Chang Fen on Bayard Street in Manhattan, New York.
 The mural was one of nine created in collaboration with A+A+A Studio for their "ASSEMBLY for CHINATOWN" project.
 The project was conducted to provide aid to family-owned restaurants and members of overlooked communities in Chinatown, New York.

 Miller's illustration have also featured as a design on athletic shoes from women's sneaker brand Rykä, a company that advocates for women's rights.

 Writing

 In 2024, Miller published a children's book, Magnolia Wu Unfolds It All; it was awarded a Newbery Honor in 2025.
+Her second middle grade novel, The Moon Without Stars, was published in 2026.